Wallenpaupack Area's boys varsity basketball team defeated North Pocono in Division II action

 Over the course of the next two weeks, Paupack must play road games at Abington Heights and West Scranton in addition to home games against Honesdale and DV.

-Page 2 of 3 - "We're definitely going to learn an awful lot about ourselves as a team," said Coach McGinnis.
+"We're definitely going to learn an awful lot about ourselves as a team," said Coach McGinnis.
 "We're starting to come down to the wire now and every game is big.
 We can't afford any letdowns."

 North Pocono's combination of suffocating defense and balanced scoring led to a 15-9 lead after the first quarter.